 The workshop covers basic functions and includes exercises with guidance and videos showing processes.

-The workshop can be taken at any time, is available to all members and costs £16.
+The workshop can be taken at any time and is available to all members.

-All students starting the course after 1 January 2016 take this workshop as a compulsory element of the course once they have reached Module D. You are not required to ‘pass’ in order to achieve your accreditation – the requirement is participation.
+All students take this workshop as a compulsory element of the course once they have reached Module D. You are not required to ‘pass’ in order to achieve your accreditation – the requirement is participation.
 However, you must attempt the Completion Exercise.
 If this shows good understanding of the basic technique you will be awarded a Completion Certificate for the workshop.
-The workshop can be taken any time after purchasing Module D, including after submission of the PIA.
+The workshop can be taken any time after purchasing Module D, and before submission of the PIA.

 The workshop covers:

 • How to create, format, and edit an index in Word

 The workshop is very straightforward and should be easy to follow.
 To work through it in some detail will probably take 5-6 hours (depending on individuals).
 Upon submission of a Completion Exercise, involving the creating of a short index, the participant will receive tutor feedback on any problems apparent in the index as well as a Completion Certificate.

 The certificate also entitles you to two follow-on presentations: ‘Embedded Indexing in MS Word: Advanced Features’ and ‘Embedded Indexing in MS Word – Taking it further’.

 Embedded Indexing in MS Word: Advanced Features describes more complex features not normally required for a straightforward embedded index including multiple sequences, specialist locators, multiple files and repairing corrupt files and using other software to help.
 This second presentation is provided for information; there are no additional exercises.